 To create a Registration activity, you need to have a Campaign already created.
 If you do not have a Campaign or want to add this activity to a new one, click on New Campaign to create one and follow the process of creating a campaign, as outlined here.

 Then create a new activity from the New Activity button on the dashboard on the right or hover your mouse over the Campaign Tile and click on the Plus icon.

-In the pop-up, open the Event Activity section and select Registration.
+In the pop-up, open the Online Form section and select Registration.

 - Either type in a new Keyword, or select an existing one to reset and start from scratch.

 - If you create your activity from the Campaign Tile or within the campaign, it automatically selects the campaign for you.

 - Choose what Shortcode you would like to use: 41444 or 91999.

 - The shortcode of your keyword is the phone number that the donor will text your keyword to.
 We give you two options to choose from.
 Since all GiveSmart Fundraise customers share the same two shortcodes, keyword possibilities can be limited.
 This allows there to be two of the same keyword to exist, just on separate shortcodes.

 - Click Save to create your activity and start personalizing it.

 The Online Form is where all potential RSVPs will be directed to.
 This is where you will select what information you collect and how the general experience will feel.
 As you edit the form, you will see a mobile preview of the changes you make to the right of the editable sections.
 You can also preview the desktop and tablet views as well.